Nevenall/ghosting-the-edge/03 Gearing Up.md

 ### Troubles

 Gear has negative aspects called troubles to represent its quirks, drawbacks, and incompatibilities.
-For example: **Prototype, Beta Software, Out of Date, Glitchy Interface Drivers, Bad Auto Piloting Algorithm, Slow to Reload, Strong Recoil.**
+For example: {Prototype}, {Beta Software}, {Out of Date}, {Glitchy Interface Drivers}, {Bad Auto Piloting Algorithm}, {Slow to Reload}, {Strong Recoil}.

 Some troubles, like {Strong Recoil}, have distinct mechanical drawbacks in addition to being aspects.
 These are described in the appropriate section of the gear catalog.